IGLADI/AmICompatible/README.md

     ```

 We try to keep all TOS commands needed here, if you encounter one not listed here please contribute or open an issue.

+If you encounter a Azure limitation, for example `PublicIPCountLimitReached` try decreasing `max_threads` in `aic.yml` or increase your subscription limits if you are on a paid plan.